LiberteI/piano-log/README.md

 # Piano Practice Log

-This repository tracks my piano practice consistency in Markdown and generates structured JSON that my portfolio website can consume.
-It is both a personal practice archive and a small automation project built around simple file-based data.
+This repository exists for two reasons: version control for my piano practice logs, and exporting a JSON file of practiced days for another project to consume.

 ## Why This Exists

 This is not an app.
-It is a lightweight pipeline for turning weekly piano practice logs into machine-readable data.
+It is a small file-based repository for storing piano logs in Git and generating one machine-readable artifact from them.

-The logs live here in Markdown because they are easy to write, review, and keep in version control.
-A TypeScript script then converts that history into a JSON artifact that another project can read without parsing Markdown directly.
+The Markdown files are the source of truth.
+The generator script reads those logs and exports practiced-day data as JSON so my portfolio does not need to parse Markdown directly.

 ## Repository Structure